Intestinal Gas (Belching, Bloating, Flatulence) (cont.)

 - The changes in pressure promote the flow of air from the stomach in the abdomen to the esophagus in the chest.

 One unusual type of belching has been described in individuals who habitually belch.
-It has been demonstrated that during their belches, room air enters the esophagus and is immediately expelled without even entering the stomach, giving rise to a belch.
+It has been demonstrated that during their belches, air in the room enters the esophagus and is immediately expelled without even entering the stomach, giving rise to a belch.
 This in and out flow of air also is likely to be the explanation for the ability of many people to belch at will, even when there is little or no air in the stomach.
+Such belching is referred to as esophageal belching.

 Get the latest treatment options.